Gijs735/streama-ansible/README.md

 * Streama
 * MariaDB
 * nginx reverse proxy with a letsencrypt SSL certificate (can be configured)
+* A Terraform script for an easy deploy on Hetzer and cloudflare.

 #### Things to do before using:
 * Make sure the the latest streama version is packed.
 Currenly **version 1.9.1** is packed.
 You can pack you own version by reading the readme [here](files).